Complementary therapies are used alongside conventional medical treatment and some of the benefits are now widely

 "After my mum was sadly diagnosed with terminal cancer, I had read that non-invasive complementary therapies such as reflexology could be a benefit as part of palliative care.
 After reading Theresa’s website I contacted her to see if she could visit my mum at home.
 Theresa adapted her weekly sessions to suit my mum’s needs and her therapeutic calming touch relaxed my mum and helped her sleep.
 My mum looked forward to Theresa’s visit each week, her professionalism and caring nature really helped at a very difficult time.
 I would highly recommend Theresa"

 ( J.Dixon )

-During the Pandemic this year and due to not being allowed to practise Reflexology for some time, I applied for work at Dr Kershaws Hospice in Royton, where I now pick up casual work as a Health care assistant and am part of the bank staff team for the In patient unit and with the Hospice at Home team.
-The experience of working at the hospice i feel will only enhance my skills with working with cancer patients.
+During the Pandemic this year and due to not being allowed to practice Reflexology for some time, I joined Dr Kershaws Hospice in Royton, where I now pick up casual work as a Health care assistant.
+Helping on the ward, and, care in the community, I feel, has enhanced my skills, working with cancer patients and their families.

 Here are some links to people who provide care and support for people with terminal illness.

 Manchester support group http://beingthere.org.uk/get-support/